wp-plugins/home-quick-links/readme.txt

 1. Add the `[quick_links]` shortcode in the page where you want the buttons to be displayed

 == Changelog ==
+= 1.1 =
+ - Add flexbox support to center items in the parent container
+ - Add a custom build of Modernizr to detect flexbox support

 = 1.0 =
 This is the first stable version.